 The LGPS is contracted-out of the state second pension (S2P).

 For more information about the LGPS, please see our scheme guide.

 New employees are normally automatically admitted to the scheme, if you are an existing employee and subject to any entry restrictions, you decide that you would like to join the scheme please print, complete and return the form below:

 Election to join LGPS - PEN 3 PDF (257 KB)

 Alternatively you can submit your election to join by e-mail.
 Please complete the Microsoft Word document below and save it as a new document on your computer:

 Election to join LGPS - PEN 3 Word (113 KB)

+Please note: information sent by this method is not encrypted.
 On receipt we will forward your election directly to your employer's payroll department.

-that in all cases membership cannot commence until the first day of the pay period following receipt of your election.
+Please note: in in all cases membership cannot commence until the first day of the pay period following receipt of your election.